Thursday, March 11, 2010 Detailed Auto Topics

 A new problem has surfaced

-Let the shop know there is a problem
+Let the shop know a problem exist

 Listen to their explanation